-Amy and Jacky, the husband and wife duo behind Pressure Cook Recipes, have been at the forefront of the celebration since Instant Pot’s early days.
+Amy and Jacky, the husband and wife duo behind Pressure Cook Recipes, have been at the forefront of Instant Pot home cooking since the appliance's early days.
 “When we bought our first Instant Pot many years ago, there weren’t many resources available.
 So we got our hands dirty learning the ins and outs of the Instant Pot,” Amy explains.
 The first recipe they tested were ribs—which emerged from the Instant Pot tender, juicy, and easily assembled.
 The pair were wowed.
 “We thought, why not share our joy with others by sharing our tasty food experiments, tips and tricks, and recipes online?”
 That was how Pressure Cook Recipes was born.

 One of the most compelling things about their recipes are the range of flavors and cuisines—inspired both by childhoods spent in Hong Kong and influences from immigration.
 There’s an easy Instant pot bread, Chinese-style crispy pork belly complete with crackling skin, and even cheesecake.
 But aside from the wow-factor recipes, there are also helpful guides on the more common uses for Instant Pots: boiled eggs; over ten variations of rice; baked, mashed, and roasted potatoes; and soups from all corners of the world.

 The next wave